Reviewing literature for the research proposal

 Writing based on these questions will situate your topic within the discipline and highlight the significance of your focus for the discipline.

-Some typical language forms within each of the moves within the literature review section of the research proposal are reproduced below.
-You would expect to see similar language patterns, as appropriate to your discipline, within your own research proposal.
+Some language forms within each of the moves within the literature review section of the research proposal are reproduced below.
+You would expect to see similar language patterns, as appropriate to your discipline and project, within your own research proposal.

 Establish a research territory